afilimonov/model-risk-management/data/whitepaper/AB_2013-07_Model_Risk_Management_Guidance.md

 Each Regulated Entity should maintain a consolidated list of the major assumptions and adjustments applied to highly risk ranked or classified models.
 Adjustments include on-top adjustments and model re-calibrations.
 A Regulated Entity should update this list on a quarterly basis, and the list should be a part of senior management’s (and possibly the board’s) evaluation of model risk.

 A Regulated Entity should have a formalized process for all models to document, validate, and update assumptions, historical inputs, or business scenarios used as model inputs.
 The process should enable approval, monitoring, and periodic update of model inputs.
 A Regulated Entity should evaluate assumptions for their appropriateness and reasonableness in light of current business and market conditions as well as other material factors.
 Assumptions should be supportable and result in accurate estimates of risk.
 The evaluation of the reasonableness and appropriateness of assumptions should consider prevailing industry practices with regard to the selection of assumptions for similar purposes.
-The documentation should describe the assumption
+The documentation should describe the assumption.

-AB 2013-07 (November 20, 2013) - Page 15 - Public
----
-HO

-FHFA

 Historical input, source used to derive the assumption, owner’s responsible for deriving and updating the assumption, frequency of update, and justification (in the case of a subjective assumption).
 Model owners should provide a clear rationale for their assumptions and should identify, explain, and justify departures from industry practice.
 Senior management should review assumptions on a regular basis.
 Vendors who provide modeling services to a Regulated Entity and manage those services off-site (e.g., vendors who model the credit worthiness of advance collateral) should provide enough documentation or descriptions of their modeling assumptions and data sources for the Regulated Entity to compare these to industry standards.